nais/cli/README.md

 ### aiven

-An Aiven Kafka Debug Cli to apply a `aivenApplication` and extract its credentials.
-The tool will apply an [Protected](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication` in your specified namespace=`team`.
+Aiven Kafka Debug Command to apply a `aivenApplication` and extract its credentials. `avien` command will apply an [Protected](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication` in your specified namespace=`team`.
 This will give access to personal but time limited credential.
-This credential can be used to debug an Aiven hosted kafka topic. **nais-d** extracts the fresh `aivenApplication` credentials and puts them in `current` folder.
+These credentials can be used to debug an Aiven hosted kafka topic. `aiven get` command extracts the fresh `aivenApplication` credentials and puts them in `current` folder.
 The applied `aivenApplication` has a default `expireAt` and is set to 1 day.

-* Update your [topic](https://doc.nais.io/persistence/kafka/#creating-topics-and-defining-access) resource & ACLs
-    * Add `username` to your `Topic`.yaml ACLs and apply to your namespace.
+To gain access be sure to update your [topic](https://doc.nais.io/persistence/kafka/#creating-topics-and-defining-access) resource & ACLs and add `username` to your `Topic`.yaml ACLs and apply to your namespace.

-* Install [kcat](https://github.com/edenhill/kcat) (kcat is the project formerly known as kafkacat) in preferred way.
+When secrets is extracted you can install and use [kcat](https://github.com/edenhill/kcat) (kcat is the project formerly known as kafkacat) in preferred way.

-For help on individual commands, add `--help` short: `-h`.

 #### Commands & Flags

 Flags provide modifiers to control how the action command operates.

+For help on individual commands, add `--help` short: `-h`.

 ##### Required